 4. It doesn’t work for everyone.
 Take pictures of your hair before you start using it and take them again every month or so for the first 4-6 months to see if you can notice a difference.
 This can help you decide if you want to keep using it.

 Hormone replacement therapy (HRT)

-It’s a good idea to speak to your doctor about the benefits and disadvantages of HRT.
+HRT comes in tablets, skin patches, implants or a gel that can be rubbed into your skin.
+It’s a good idea to speak to your doctor about the possible benefits and risks of HRT for you.